spamtongspamton8263-prog/ispecula-wikapedia/entitys.md

 - personality: Overworked, exhausted, logical but tired.
 Handles requests first; if he takes longer than a minute, they escalate to Prime.
 Friends with Jhyron, who tells him to take breaks.
 - appearance: Silver arcanic energy.
 Often found at a desk with endless paperwork.
 - quote: "How many more paperwork…?"
-- weapon: stamp of logic
+- weapon: the impossible dream

 **kalto, architect of duality**
 - personality: Observed the balance shift when Mayhem went quiet.
 Notices when the world feels wrong.
 Speaks in dualities.
 Connected to Ziron by a line in the hierarchy.